Horticultural Biology M.S. (Ithaca)

 - three recommendations

 A strong background in life sciences is important, as evidenced by grades, coursework and research projects undertaken.
-Three letters of recommendation and the Graduate Record Exam (GRE) is required.
+Three letters of recommendation are required.
 For all non-native English speaking students, a minimum TOEFL of reading 20, writing 20, listening 15 and speaking 22 (Internet-based test) is required and a cumulative score is not acceptable.
 We urge serious candidates to contact our graduate faculty to introduce themselves, to discuss mutual research interests; and if appropriate, to plan a visit to Cornell.
 All application materials must be received by Dec.
 1 for the fall term, or Sept.
 15 for the spring term.

 The overall goal is to train future leaders in horticultural research, education and outreach in both industry and public landscape spheres.